ubiquitous-projects/ubipro-expense-tracker/readme.md

 # UbiPro Expense Tracker

-A Vue 3 and Composition API based app for tracking expenses.
+A Vue 3 and Composition API based app for tracking your expenses.

 ## Usage